killme2008/clojure-control/README.md

                 lein control init

 By default, there will be a `control.clj` on your project home.
+If you have a custom control file, you have to specify it in your project.clj with `:control {:control-file <your-file-name>}`.

-You can add clusters and tasks in the control's manner.
+Then you can add clusters and tasks in the control's manner.
 To check your cluster, use:

                 lein control show <cluster-name>